A trip to Prince Edward Island Life that’s packed with flavour and character is almost like unearthing a hidden gem

 By Namita Gupta

 Nothing in the world can compare to the peaceful feeling of standing on the shore of a beach and living in the moment.
 It’s these times when you will see real beauty that surpasses anything you have ever seen before.
-Prince Edward Island is just one of those islands that may be small and exotic, but surprisingly abundant in adventure and activities.
-Infact it is Canada’s smallest province and is named after Prince Edward, Duke of Kent and Strathearn, who was commander in chief of British forces in the area.
+Prince Edward Island is just one of those islands that may not be as big in size as other provinces of Canada, it is nevertheless alluring, exotic, and charming and surprisingly abundant in adventure and activities.
+Infact, it is Canada’s smallest province.
+It was named after Prince Edward, Duke of Kent and Strathearn, who was commander in chief of British forces in the area.
 His daughter grew up to become Queen Victoria, who reigned over the United Kingdom for 63 years.
 Prince Edward Island is sometimes referred to as the Cradle of Confederation.
 Charlottetown is known as the “Birthplace of Canada” as it was here that delegates from across British North America met and discussed a union of their colonies.
 As a result, the birth of a nation took place when Nova Scotia, New Brunswick, Quebec and Ontario united to form the Dominion of Canada.
 PEI did not join this union until 1873 when it needed the nation’s financial assistance to build a railroad.

 After a long flight, I landed at the Charlottetown Airport and checked in to Rodd Charlottetown hotel for a peaceful night at the oldest yet elegant hotel on the island.
 I woke up fresh to explore it’s hidden treasures.
 Although the sun sets late during the summer months in PEI, it’s more of an early-to-bed and early-to-rise kind of place.
 While you get your time to relax and unwind with panoramic picturesque views all around you, you also have incredible experiences to indulge in (like kayaking, paddle board, scuba diving, bike rentals, boat tours, bus tours, brewery tours, lobster tours) and create memories for a lifetime.
 If you can’t get smitten by its quirky and classic character and its unspoilt landscape, then we don’t know what else can thrill you.